 The North Bank had its roof installed in 1960, the same year floodlights were installed.
 In 1968 a record attendance for the crowd was set when 32,796 watched Swansea play Arsenal in the FA cup.

-The East Stand was built in 1981 and originally intended to run the length of the pitch, replacing the centre stand.
-It replaced the open terrace behind the goal.
+At a cost of almost £800,000, the East Stand was built in 1981 and originally intended to run the length of the pitch, replacing the centre stand.
+It replaced the open terrace behind the goal and had 1,841 seats above a covered terrace.
 The stand never covered the whole of the rear section of the pitch because of the encroachment of neighbouring houses.
 Those houses enjoyed a good view through the gap!

 Fences went up in front of the North Bank in the 1970s to control the crowd.
 They eventually came down in stages in the 1990s as crowd behaviour improved and crowds dwindled.